HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       WHERE rate_row <=3;
 -- The Shipping Companies got the most bad rating (DHL, FedEx, GLS, Posti and UPS)

--- 2. Any correlation between Rating and Shipping_Type or Shipping_Company?
+-- 2. ANY CORRELATION BETWEEN RATING AND SHIPPING_TYPE OR SHIPPING_COMPANY?
       SELECT Shipping_Company,
              rating,
              sum(Shipping_Cost) AS Total_Shipping_Cost